craigmckeachie/handsonreact.com/docs/05-Components.md

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 This page provides an introduction to the idea of components.

-> Use the React DevTools in Chrome to inspect the application we will build during the labs and show the component hierarchy.
+> Use the [`React DevTools extension`](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) in Chrome to inspect the application we will build during the labs and show the component hierarchy.
 Use the solution code from Lab 16.

 ## Creating an Element